-Resource Manager stores device and daemon performance metrics directly into an time series database (OpenTSDB) that is run on top of an HBase instance.
-Writing directly into OpenTSDB has eliminated the need for RRD files to be stored on the collectors.
+Resource Manager stores device and daemon performance metrics directly in OpenTSDB, a time series database that runs on top of an HBase instance.
+Writing directly to OpenTSDB eliminates the need for RRD files to be stored on the collectors.
 The following image shows how the collector daemons fit into the data collection portion of the Resource Manager architecture.

-Resource Manager uses several methods to monitor performance metrics of devices and device components.
-These are:
+Resource Manager uses the following methods to monitor performance metrics of devices and device components:

-- ZenCommand- Logs in to devices (by using telnet or ssh) and runs scripts to collect performance data.
+- ZenCommand - Using telnet or ssh, logs in to devices and runs scripts to collect performance data.

-Regardless of the monitoring method used, the system stores performance monitoring configuration information in monitoring templates.
+Regardless of the monitoring method, the system stores performance monitoring configuration information in monitoring templates.